gottacatchenall/VirtualEcologyLab.jl/README.md

 ```

-It would noet be difficult to extend this to allow the mass of each species to change over time due to `Mutation`, both effecting the functional response dynamics, and eventually leading to `Speciation` if the distribution of masses for a single species splits.
+Within the toolkit, it would not be exceedingly difficult to extend this
+model to allow the mass of each species to evolve over time due to `Mutation`, `Selection` or `Drift`, both effecting the functional response dynamics, and eventually leading to `Speciation` if the distribution of masses for a single species splits.